PS Lady Elgin: Final voyage

 The life preservers, 2 in hardwood planks, 5 ft long and 18 in wide, were never used.
-Two boats with a total of 18 persons reached shore.
+Two boats with a total of 18 people reached shore.
 In addition, fourteen people were saved on a large raft and many others on parts of the wreckage.
-Over 300 people died and 98 saved.
+Over 300 people died and 98 were saved.
 The drummer of the German band, Charles Beverung, saved himself by using his large bass drum as a life preserver.
-Survivors reported the heroic efforts of Captain Wilson to save about 300 persons collected on a raft.
+Survivors reported the heroic efforts of Captain Wilson to save about 300 people collected on a raft.
 When day broke, between 350 and 400 passengers and crew were drifting in stormy waters, holding on to anything they could, many only to be pulled under by breakers near shore.

 Students from Northwestern University and Garrett Biblical Institute were watching the shore on the morning of September 8, looking for survivors.
-One of the students, Edward Spencer, is credited with rescuing 17 passengers over the course of six hours.
+One student, Edward Spencer, is credited with rescuing 17 passengers over the course of six hours.
 He sustained injuries during his rescue efforts that left him an invalid for the rest of his life.
 A plaque in his honor was first placed in the Northwestern University Gymnasium, and is now housed in the Northwestern University Library.

 About 300 people died in the sinking, including Captain Wilson, who was lost trying to save two women when he was caught by the surf and forced into the rocks.
-Most were from Milwaukee with the majority of those from the Irish communities, including nearly all of Milwaukee's Irish Union Guard.
+Most were from Milwaukee, with the majority of those being from the Irish communities, including nearly all of Milwaukee's Irish Union Guard.
 So many Irish-American political operatives died that day that the disaster has been credited with transferring the balance of political power in Milwaukee "from the Irish to the Germans".
-It is said that more than 1000 children were orphaned by the tragedy, however research shows that there were fewer than 40 children orphaned.
+It is said that more than 1000 children were orphaned by the tragedy; however, research shows that fewer than 40 children were orphaned.
 The Lady Elgin disaster remains the greatest loss of life on open water in the history of the Great Lakes.

+Among the 300 victims was Herbert Ingram, the founder and owner of the Illustrated London News and a member of Parliament, who with his son, were the only foreigners on the ship.
+Ingram was the most wealthy and prominent individual to perish on a shipwreck in the Great Lakes.